CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/Understanding-the-cl-support-Output-File/_index.md

 cumulus@switch:~$ nv config apply
 ```

-You can also configure the number of seconds during which failures are counted and the maximum number of failures allowed during that time before automatic `cl-support` file generation deactivates.
+You can configure the number of seconds during which failures are counted and the maximum number of failures allowed during that time before automatic `cl-support` file generation deactivates.

 The following example sets number of seconds during which failures are counted to 120 and the maximum number of failures allowed
 to 5.